 As the pandemic touched our planet, almost all the organizations paraded their workforce to work from home.
-It was an easy adaptation for some organizations due to their decision to invest in a flexible work culture and normalize the technology for many years.
-For the organizations that did not do the same, this change was far more intimidating.
+It was an easy adaptation for some organizations due to their decision to invest in flexible work culture and normalize the technology for many years.
+However, this change was far more intimidating for the organizations that did not do the same.

-Every business existing in the world is now worried about supporting their employees, guaranteeing work continuity, and keeping the clients happy.
-However, one must not forget that apart from these challenges, we still need to figure out the way to get out of this fear and adjust to the ‘new normal.’
+Every business globally worries about supporting their employees, guaranteeing work continuity, and keeping the clients happy.
+However, apart from these challenges, one must not forget that we still need to figure out how to escape this fear and adjust to the ‘new normal.’

 No matter how much we console our minds that this will go back to normal, we all know it will be a permanent change.
-The shock of this pandemic will change the way we think about it forever.
-To avoid the workplace being affected by this negativity, here are some tips that will prevent the workplace from turning into a stressful and gloomy place.
+The shock of this pandemic will forever change how we think about it.
+To avoid the workplace being affected by this negativity, some tips will prevent the workplace from turning into a stressful and gloomy place.

 How Can One Create Positive Work Culture At an Organization During Such Times?

-Alongside everyone learning to adjust to the new normal while trying to control the coronavirus spread, companies worldwide have started working around the clock.
-The adverse effects are seen everywhere, from individual persons struggling with stress, fear, and anxiety to the companies facing payroll adjustments, layoffs, bankruptcy, and more.
+Companies worldwide have started working around the clock alongside everyone learning to adjust to the new normal while controlling the coronavirus spread.
+The adverse effects are seen everywhere, from individuals struggling with stress, fear, and anxiety to companies facing payroll adjustments, layoffs, bankruptcy, and more.
 These tough times indicate that any company must guarantee a sense of normal workplace to its employees.
-The responsibility of a positive work culture comes on the shoulders of the HR leaders of the company.
+The responsibility for a positive work culture comes on the shoulders of the HR leaders of the company.

 Consider the following key measures: